 After an extensive, 18-month long public engagement process, the Department, with Board approval, submitted New York State's ESSA plan to the USDE for review on September 17, 2018.
 Subsequently, the Department met regularly with the USDE to provide clarifications on the plan.
 On January 17, 2018, the USDE approved the State's plan.
 In January 2018, the Department provided the Board of Regents with an update on the approved plan and in March 2018, the Department provided an update regarding the financial transparency requirements related to ESSA.
-In April 2018, the Department provided Board of Regents with a detailed summary of the proposed amendment and the Board of Regents voted to authorize Department staff to publish the proposed amendment in the State Register for the 60-day public comment period so that the

-Department had an opportunity to receive as much public comment as possible before adoption as an emergency rule for the 2018-2019 school year, as required under ESSA.
+In April 2018, the Department and the Board of Regents with a detailed summary of the proposed amendment and the Board of Regents voted to authorize Department staff to publish the proposed amendment in the State Register for the 60-day public comment period so that the Department had an opportunity to receive as much public comment as possible before adoption as an emergency rule for the 2018-2019 school year, as required under ESSA.

-In order to conform the Commissioner's Regulations to the State's USDE approved ESSA Plan and to prepare for implementation of the plan beginning with the 2018-19 school year, the proposed rulemaking adds a new section 100.21 and amends Commissioner's Regulations sections 100.2(ff), 100.2(m), 100.18, 100.19 and Part 120 to align the Commissioner's Regulations with the approved ESSA plan, relating to New York State's updated accountability system.
-Adoption of the proposed amendment is necessary to ensure a seamless transition to the new accountability plan under ESSA and will allow school districts the option to demonstrate improvements, by creating improvement plans that address the needs and resource issues found in identified schools.
+In order to implement the State's USDE approved ESSA Plan and to prepare for implementation of the plan beginning with the 2018-19 school year, a new section 100.21 and amendments to Commissioner's Regulations sections 100.2(ff), 100.2(m), 100.18, 100.19 and Part 120 were made to align the Commissioner's Regulations with the approved ESSA plan, relating to New York State's updated accountability system.

 A Notice of Proposed Rulemaking was published in the State Register on May 9, 2018 and based on comments from the field, revisions were made to the proposed amendment.
-As a result, a Notice of Emergency Adoption and Revised Rule Making will be published in the State Register on July 18, 2018.
-Because the Board of Regents meets at scheduled intervals, the September 2018 meeting is the earliest the proposed rule could be presented for adoption, after expiration of the 30-day public comment period required under the State Administrative Procedure Act.
-However, the 2018-2019 school year begins on July 1, 2018 which is after the expiration of the required 30-day public comment period for revised rule makings and prior to the date which the regulations adopted at the September 2018 meeting could take effect on October 3, 2018.
-Therefore, emergency adoption is necessary for the preservation of the general welfare to conform the Commissioner's Regulations to timely implement New York

-State's approved ESSA plan, so that school districts may timely meet school/school district accountability requirements for the 2018-2019 school year and beyond, consistent with the approved ESSA plan and pursuant to statutory requirements.
-It is anticipated that the proposed rule will be presented to the Board of Regents for permanent adoption at its September 17-18, 2018 meeting.
+As a result, a Notice of Emergency Adoption and Revised Rule Making was published in the State Register on July 18, 2018.
+Based on comments received during the public comment period on the revised rule making, the Department made further revisions to the regulation and a Notice of Emergency Adoption and Revised Rule Making was published in the State Register on October 3, 2018.
+Because the Board of Regents meets at scheduled intervals, the December 2018 Regents meeting is the earliest the proposed rule could be presented for adoption, after expiration of the 30-day public comment period required under the State Administrative Procedure Act for a revised However, since the 2018-2019 school year began on July 1, 2018 rulemaking. emergency adoption is necessary for the preservation of the general welfare to ensure that the emergency rule adopted at the June 2018 Regents and the revisions adopted at the September 2018 Regents meeting remain continuously in effect until the rule can be adopted as a permanent rule in order to timely implement New York State's approved ESSA plan, so that school districts may timely meet school/school district accountability requirements for the 2018-2019 school year and beyond, consistent with the approved ESSA plan and pursuant to statutory requirements.
+It is anticipated that the proposed rule will be presented to the Board of Regents for permanent adoption at its December 2018 meeting.